 Another problem the FTC and DoNotPay fight actively against are robocalls.
 If you’re struggling with automated calls yourself, go through the FTC guide to dealing with robocalls.
 Then, learn how to report unsolicited robocalls with the T-Mobile robocall blocker and get compensated.

 Here are specific robocall pests and how to deal with them:

 - Marriott robocalls

 Don’t Miss Out on Other DoNotPay Services

 Reporting email abuse is not all there is to DoNotPay.
-Make an account from your web browser or iOS app and see for yourself how DoNotPay takes care of administrative issues you might have with any company or service.
+Make an account from your web browser and see for yourself how DoNotPay takes care of administrative issues you might have with any company or service.

 These are some nuisances we help you solve: